Ioan Cantacuzino: Career

 In 1901, Cantacuzino was assigned a teaching position in Bucharest, where he became a major influence on a generation of scientists.
 His discoveries were relevant in the treatment of cholera, epidemic typhus, tuberculosis, and scarlet fever.
 As a disciple of Mechnikov, he devoted part of his research to expanding on the latter's field of interest (phagocytes, the body's means of defence against pathogens, as well as the issue of immunity and invertebrates).
 He invented the notion of contact immunity.

 During the Second Balkan War, Cantacuzino was appointed head of the staff combatting the cholera epidemic in the ranks of the Romanian Army stationed in Bulgaria; he was assigned to the same position during the Romanian campaign in World War I, in the fight against typhus.
 He founded and led the scientific magazines Revista Științelor Medicale and Archives roumaines de pathologie expérimentale, and regularly contributed to the literary magazine Viața Românească (replacing Paul Bujor on the editorial board).
 A collaborator of Constantin Stere, he was noted as a Poporanist disciple of Constantin Dobrogeanu-Gherea.

+Between 1931 and 1932, he served as Minister of Work and Health in the Iorga cabinet.
+He was also a member of the Senate of Romania, elected in 1931.